Deer Harvest Correlation Explorer

 2015 & 2018 were Full Moon Thanksgivings — the highest-effort day of the year aligned with the highest-activity moon phase.
 This accounts for ~6.3 percentage points of the raw Full Moon signal.

 Each cell shows normalized kills per effort-unit for that phase in that season.
-Color is scaled within each year (green = highest that year, dark = lowest).
+Color is scaled within each year (brighter = highest that year, darker = lowest).
 This isolates whether a given phase was productive in a given year independent of overall season size.

 Weather coverage: —